Skip to main content

 Understanding colourism among young people in the UK

-Colourism, skin shade prejudice in which people with dark skin experience disadvantages compared with those with lighter skin shades, affects the life chances of people of colour, including their educational achievement, job prospects and relationship opportunities.
+Colourism, skin shade prejudice in which people are penalised the darker their skin is and the further their features are from those associated with whiteness, affects the life chances of minoritised ethnic people, including their educational achievement, job prospects and relationship opportunities.

 Our previous research with adults in the UK (Phoenix and Craddock, 2022) has found that colourism affects people in childhood and adolescence, including at schools, with lasting consequences.
 This is why we feel that it is important to examine colourism amongst young people growing up today.